Blog

 FMDeveloperTool in Claris FileMaker

-With the newest release of Claris FileMaker 20.3, we have been gifted with a new set of command line tools called the FMDeveloperTool, which allows us to access a number of features previously unavailable on Linux systems.
+With the release of Claris FileMaker 20.3, we got a new set of command-line tools called the FMDeveloperTool, which allows us to access a number of features previously unavailable on Linux systems.
+As of Claris FileMaker 21.1.1, we have even more functionality, opening up new possibilities by letting developers see the file size of individual tables, fields, and indexes.

 youtube-preview